timothypratley/happyapi/docs/DESIGN.md

 * Control flow: use nil instead of exceptions (as much as is possible, but what about when it isn't?)

 * keep happygapi and happy in separate projects to avoid spam diffs

+* Recommend exceptions
+  * Reason I avoided them in the past is info swallowing, but informative exceptions solve that
+  * TODO: rationale why they are better